 All about money.
 How to think about if, spend it, invest it wisely and avoid losing it with Jonathan Clements, award winning author of How to Think About Money and Spencer Jakab, columnist and editor at The Wall Street Journal and author of Heads I Win, Tails I Win.

 As it’s pledge season on public television, this week on WEALTHTRACK we are re-visiting a program about the unique difficulties women face in achieving long-term financial security.
-The fact is most women not only outlive their male counterparts, they also save and earn less – a daunting combination when paying for retirement.
 Two award-winning financial advisors explain what every woman needs to know to build a financial plan to last a lifetime.
-You can watch that episode here.